AMWA-TV/info-004/docs/Example HOWTO.md

 ## Providing Back-up DNS (BIND) Servers

-To provide resilience, a secondary DNS server and a secondary RDS server should be provisioned. end-points should have both DNS IP addresses configured, allowing them to use the secondary DNS server, if the primary is no longer available.
+To provide resilience, a secondary DNS server and a secondary RDS server should be provisioned.
+End-points should have both DNS IP addresses configured, allowing them to use the secondary DNS server, if the primary is no longer available.

 BIND allows primary / secondary pairing, so that the zones and hosts configuration can be automatically updated on the secondary device, reducing the amount of duplication.

 There should be one `PTR` record for each instance of the service you wish to advertise.
-Here we have one Registration API and one Query API:
+Here we have two Registration APIs and one Query API:

 ```
 _nmos-register._tcp     PTR     reg-api-1._nmos-register._tcp
+_nmos-register._tcp     PTR     reg-api-2._nmos-register._tcp
 _nmos-query._tcp        PTR     qry-api-1._nmos-query._tcp
 ```